-Do you want the lightning from me, or the lightning bug from someone else?
+Get the lightning from me, not the lightning bug from others!

 Affection is the last and final and most precious reward than any man can win, whether by character or achievement. ~ Mark Twain

 The most recent print book with my name on it sold over 80,000 copies.
 I LOVE teaching and helping.
 Here's some kudos:

 Screenwriter Barry Cowan told me: I wanted to send you another “thanks.”
 After having one children’s fantasy/adventure feature produced, I have three contracted assignments.
 Your comprehensive book The Complete Idiot's Guide to Screenwriting which is how I got into writing screenplays in the first place.
 Thanks, Skip!!!

 I consulted a friend on his first TV script (a pilot).
 He got a development deal with a producer at CBS.

 At the Austin Film Festival screenplay competition one client came in second.
 The winner, Anita Skibski, wrote to say this: Remembering how you were the FIRST professional I sent the script to for coverage, and how much you helped me.
 Your comments were right on the money, and I can honestly say that MINE hasn't changed much since that first, post-Skip rewrite. :)

 From Tony Ducklow after coaching on writing a novel & getting an agent: They picked up my manuscript!
 If it wasn't for you, there would be no "Summer of the Crows."
 You gave me the correct input to turn my short story into a children's novel.